 If we want to run a bot with 180 grids, it would require a larger deposit since the bot would have to open 180 orders.

-For example, on Binance, where the minimum order size for XXX/USDT currency pairs is 10 USD per order, a minimum investment with 180 grids would be 2,000 USD.
+For example, on Binance, where the minimum order size for XXX/USDT currency pairs is 10 USD per order, we multiply it by 2, then a minimum investment with 180 grids would be 3 600 USD.

 Please note that pairs like XXX/BTC or XXX/ETH (or any others where the quote currency is a cryptocurrency) have lower limitations, and launching a bot would require a much smaller Investment.